jaxxstorm/workshops/pulumi/python/aws/introduction-to-pulumi/lab-03/README.md

 This is because the objects are passed the `bucket.id` output.
 This tells Pulumi that the `bucket.id` must be resolved (ie: returned from the API) before it can create the bucket objects.

-This input/output system is how Pulumi builds is declarative graph and tracks dependencies.
+This input/output system is how Pulumi builds is a declarative graph and tracks dependencies.

 ### Usage of standard python packages